Hospitality Management Colleges & Schools

 Clearly, the potential benefits provide ample reason to consider making your living in hospitality management.
 So, with all of that in mind, check out these five truly worthwhile career options:

 1. Hotel Management

-People seem to be travelling more than ever before.
-And, whether for business or leisure, they always need a place to stay.
+Whether for business or leisure, travelers always need a place to stay.
 It's why the accommodations industry is so huge.
-According to the Hotel Association of Canada, more than 8,000 hotel properties collectively employ over 300,000 hospitality workers in this country alone.
+According to the Hotel Association of Canada, more than 8,000 hotel properties collectively employ over 300,000 hospitality workers, directly or indirectly, in Canada.

-That's why salaries for hotel or resort managers can go pretty high.
-The Canadian median salary for accommodation service managers is about $55,494.
-However, many people in the field eventually earn much more than that, especially in popular tourist regions.
-For instance, in BC and Alberta, salaries can go as high as $120,000 or more.
+The Canadian median salary for accommodation service managers is $64,002.
+However, many people in the field eventually earn much more than that, especially in popular tourist regions, with salaries as high as $159,000.

 2. Concierge Services

 Oftentimes, before people become hospitality managers, they enjoy getting their start in the industry as concierges.
 It's a role that involves assisting hotel guests with everything from spa or dining reservations to local travel to the procurement of tickets for shows, popular attractions, or sporting events.
 A concierge usually takes pride in having a thorough knowledge of the local region, its amenities, and its hot spots so that solid recommendations can be passed along to tourists or business travellers.